collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Let's go back to the screenshot of my local development environment.

 * I am working in my home directory.
-The name of home directory is at the top of the command line, and in front of the prompt
+The name of home directory is at the top of the command line, and in front of the prompt.
+The reason why this matters is because the repo will be cloned into the directory we are working in.

 * I am going to type the command $ git clone into the command line and copy and paste the URL from the browser of either the shared repo or fork, then hit enter.

 * A folder will appear in my home directory by the same name as the GitHub repo (2017.djangocon.us) and filled with the contents of the repo.
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment.

-* I will now change directory into the folder so that I can work there
+* I will now change directory into the folder so that I can work there by typing cd 2017.djangocon.us, which is the folder name.

 * I've clicked on the folder in the folder window so that I can see the contents visually.
 But I can also see I am working from within the folder in my command line because the name of the folder is at the top of the command line and in front of the prompt.